In the world of human resources, it sometimes feels like the Great Recession never ended.

 A better solution is to organize that rote, repetitive onboarding process into an on-demand video series that can be shared with new hires whenever and wherever they come aboard.
 Video can actually help make onboarding easier to include in a new hire’s first days on the job — rather than requiring scheduled time to meet with HR and others, new hires can always watch a video any time it fits into their schedules.

-We’ve uncovered 15 ways to use video to enhance your new employee onboarding program in our white paper, Make Every First Day a Great One.
-Download your free copy today for even more ideas.
+We’ve uncovered 15 ways to use video to enhance your new employee onboarding program in our white paper.
+Download your free copy today for even more new hire training ideas.

 Most importantly, both town halls and employee roundtables thrive on being done in person — meaning that all their value will be lost for those employees who can’t attend.
-Unless, of course, you record them with video and make them available on your corporate YouTube or video library.
+Unless, of course, you record them with video and make them available in your own video library.
 Video is a great way to extend the value of executive communications, without requiring huge added costs or scheduling an endless number of repeating exec comms sessions.

 With video, there’s no need to schedule multiple training or event sessions at multiple offices — any message or information can be efficiently and effectively shared remotely, helping HR leaders recoup facilitation costs that would otherwise consume the annual budget.
 Best of all, video maintains the critical elements that make in-person sessions useful — a recorded presentation gives the event leader a chance to use verbal and nonverbal delivery techniques to drive home important points, and video analytics can ensure that viewers watched the recording in full.